jafingerhut/osx-spotlight-test/doc/README-test-sequence.md

 10. Quit Word.
 Delete the document.

-Continuing from step 6 above, if the document is _not_ in the search results window:
+Continuing from step 6 above, if the file did _not_ appear in the search results window:

 11. Same as step 7 above.
 I typically saw `/System/Library/Spotlight/RichText.mdimporter` in the output.
     `foop.docx` showed up in the search results window within seconds.

+   If it does _not_ show up within a few seconds in your testing, make a note in your test results like "In step 11, file did not appear in search results" and continue.

 12. Close the Word document.
 I have never seen this action change whether the document appeared in the search results window.